Sauna, Other Thermal Experiences and Glossary

 TurkishBath01a

 Steam Bath / Steam Shower – Lower temperature (40°c ± 10°c / 105°f ± 20°f ) and very high humidity of 90-100%.
 If you think about a humidity continuum from Finnish Sauna to the moderate humidity of a Bio Sauna, a Steam Bath is simply the next step.
-It’s also a Caldarium without the radiant.
+It’s kind of a Caldarium without the radiant.
 Rather than the wood walls of a Sauna the walls of a Steam Bath are typically tile or stone.

 Steam Baths do appear to have a number of health benefits, some overlapping with Sauna.
 There may be a higher risk of bacterial transmission in a Steam Bath so hygiene of bathers and the facility is critical.